AgustinBadi/GCscript-Cardano-Swap/SPEC.md

 #### Capabilities Relevant to This Application

-- **Hashing**: SHA256/SHA512 available in ISL — beacon names can be computed inside the script
+- **Hashing**: SHA256/SHA512 available in ISL but only accepts UTF-8 strings, not raw bytes — beacon names require hashing raw byte arrays so they must be pre-computed externally and injected via `args`
 - **Address derivation**: `buildAddress` + staking credential functions can derive the personal DApp address internally; addresses can also be converted to Plutus data directly
 - **UTxO queries by policy ID**: chain query functions support querying by beacon policy ID; filtering may be handled within GCscript as well
 - **Plutus data serialization**: datum construction can be done inside the script